 - Splurge on birdhouses and hang them on every tree that is strong enough to hold a birdhouse.
 My goal for this spring is to hang at least 5 birdhouses, as there are tons of birds where I live and they suffered a lot of cold this winter.
-Also, splurge on bird food!
+Also, splurge on seeds!

-- Stop cutting grass!
+- Stop cutting the grass!
 I was always embarrassed by our little jungle but now that I know that weedy lawns are good for biodiversity, bees and wildlife, I will proudly watch the grass grow and all types of insects fly around my head.

 - Volunteer your time at an animal shelter or at a farm sanctuary.